dariyasydykova/tidyroc/README.md

 Now that I have fitted values, I can make a plot with two ROC curves and a plot with two precision-recall curves.
-I can also calculate the area under each of the ROC curves.
+I can also calculate the area under each of the ROC curves and the area under each of the precision-recall curves.

 ### ROC curve